-Against this background, the aim of our research is to understand the functioning of human movements, i.e. the interplay of the nervous system and the musculoskeletal system, which enables coordinated movement behavior.
-Of particular interest to us is how training protocols need to be structured and how modern technologies (e.g. orthoses or exoskeletons) need to be designed in order to improve this interplay and thereby motor performance in different areas (e.g. everyday life, sports or therapy).
-Our research addresses the following topics:
+Our research is driven by the interest in human movement, which is an important part of life, as it ensures physical mobility and thus interaction with the environment.
+Against this background, the aim of our research is to understand the functioning of human movement, i.e. the interplay between the nervous system and the musculoskeletal system, that enables coordinated movement behavior.
+Of particular interest to us is, how training protocols need to be structured and modern technologies (e.g. running shoes, orthoses or exoskeletons) need to be designed to improve this interplay and thus motor performance in everyday life and sport as well as in prevention and rehabilitation.
+Our research focuses on the following areas: (1) control and biomechanics of human movements; (2) effects of training on the control and biomechanics of human movements; (3) effects of technologies on the control and biomechanics of human movements; (4) performance diagnostics.

-At the IfSS, the BioMotion Center represents the natural sciences of sports (motor control, biomechanics, training science, sports informatics & engineering).
-We are anchored in the KIT research structures via memberships in the KIT Centers „Information · Systems · Technologie“ and „Health Technologies“
+At the IfSS we represent the natural sciences of sport (motor control, biomechanics, training science, sports informatics & engineering) and are anchored in the research structures of the KIT through our membership in the KIT centers “Information - Systems - Technologies” and “Health Technologies”.

 The DFG “Major Research Instrumentation” application “Instrumented split-belt treadmill with VR functionality for the analysis of human locomotion” from the IfSS professorships Stein, Woll, Sell and Bub was approved.
 This means that from summer 2024 the IfSS will have a new, state-of-the-art treadmill available for biomechanical experiments.